 Plants & Landscapes

-The living collections and landscapes at both the Melbourne and Cranbourne Gardens play an important role in helping scientists and the public understand the history, present day uses and what the future may hold for plants in natural environments – and are great spaces for the public to enjoy, understand and appreciate plants.
+The living collections and landscapes at both Melbourne Gardens and Cranbourne Gardens play an important role in helping scientists and the public understand the history, present day uses and what the future may hold for plants in natural environments – and are great spaces for the public to enjoy, understand and appreciate plants.